The Benefits of Staying HydratedOctober 1, 2019

 - Consume organic and caffeine-free tea throughout the day.

 - Keep a rosewater mist spray with you during the day to keep your skin feeling supple.

-- Always wear sunscreen—even in the winter time!
+- Always wear sunscreen—even in the wintertime!

 - Treat yourself to a hydrating facial.

 Many people aren’t drinking enough water, especially in hot weather.
-You risk dehydration if you aren’t drinking enough water to meet your body.
+You risk dehydration if you aren’t drinking enough water to meet your body’s needs.
 The amount you drink can vary for many reasons, including age, weather, and activity (whether you are exercising or sitting for 8 hours, for example).
 Older people don’t sense thirst as much as younger people, leading to more cases of dehydration for people reaching a certain stage in their lives.

 The rule of thumb is simple: if you feel thirsty, you’re already in the early stages of dehydration.
 Drink plenty of fluids regularly throughout the day to ward off thirst, at least 30 to 50 ounces (1 to 1.5 liters).
 Don’t drink it all in one go, since your kidneys aren’t able to process all of the water at once.